 When the smoker is cleaned and ready with foil on the floor, (don't forget to put your finger through the drain hole) place the oiled and seasoned turkey directly on the center rack breast-side up.
 Close the smoker door, and set your temperature.
 Avoid opening the smoker too often because you will lose heat and increase the cooking time.
 Using the "50 minutes per pound" rule, calculate how long the turkey will take, and start checking the temperature at the end of this time.
 Insert the meat thermometer deep into the thigh, being careful not to touch the bone or joints.
 When the thermometer reads 180°F, pull it out of the smoker, let it rest 15 minutes, and then serve.
+The Turkey Tray available thru SmokinTex will add to your ease of removal and allows better smoke coverage all around your bird.

-Note: Your customers may think the turkey is raw if they've never encountered smoked turkey before.
+Note: Your guests may think the turkey is raw if they've never encountered smoked turkey before.
 The white meat has a pinkish hue although it is cooked all the way through.